rojiani/kotlin-docset/README.md

 ---

-Downloadable docsets for Kotlin 1.2, 1.3, etc. can be found in [Releases](https://github.com/rojiani/kotlin-docset/releases).
+Downloadable docsets for Kotlin 1.2-1.4 can be found in [Releases](https://github.com/rojiani/kotlin-docset/releases).

 ---